We may earn money from the companies and products mentioned in this post.

 We booked a “Premium King” room which is a step up from Downtown Grand’s baseline “Deluxe” option.
 That modest upgrade provided us an additional 100 square feet and for a mid-week rate of around $40 plus $29.36 in resort fees seemed like a pretty decent value.
 Was it though?
 Let’s dive into the details!

 The Room and Amenities

-Our Premium King room had all the basic amenities you would expect in a Las Vegas hotel room such as, a hair dryer,iron/ironing board, safe, 46′ flat screen TV (vs 40″ in DTG’s standard room), USB charging ports, hanging/drawer storage space, high speed internet, 2 bottles of water daily, and C.O.
+Our Premium King room had all the basic amenities you would expect in a Las Vegas hotel room such as a hairdryer, iron/ironing board, safe, 46′ flat-screen TV (vs 40″ in DTG’s standard room), USB charging ports, hanging/drawer storage space, high-speed internet, 2 bottles of water daily, and C.O.
 Bigelow bath products.
-One additional item not typical of Vegas hotel rooms was a white noise machine which can be helpful in drowning out the distant rumblings from the Fremont Street Experience.
+One additional item not typical of Vegas hotel rooms was a white noise machine that can be helpful in drowning out the distant rumblings from the Fremont Street Experience.
 Here are a few angles of our accommodations:

 Overall, the room had a modern feel with newer furnishings and an extremely comfortable bed.
 An added bonus was the view of Fremont Street Experience and DTG’s Citrus Pool Deck.

 A key feature of the property, Downtown Grand’s rooftop Citrus Pool Deck allows guests to cool off in their elevated pool and enjoy cocktails/food items from the poolside bar.
 If a nice pool area is important to you when staying downtown, Downtown Grand is a solid option.

 Note that even if not staying at DTG, you are able to access the pool for a fee ($5 on weekdays and $10 on weekends)